-Columbus Health Care Fraud Attorney
+Columbus Health Care Fraud Attorney Near You

-Due to the people who regularly depend on public programs for health care, the Strike Force carefully watches the claims that individuals file in the Columbus area to ensure that false claims are not being paid out.
-The Strike Force then has the authority to investigate these claims and to prosecute individuals, companies, and other entities that allegedly commit health care fraud.
+Due to the people who regularly depend on public programs for health care, the Strike Force carefully watches the claims individuals file in the Columbus area to ensure false claims are not being paid out.
+The Strike Force then has the authority to investigate these claims and prosecute individuals, companies, and other entities that allegedly commit health care fraud.

-If you, your organization, or your company has been charged with committing health care fraud, it is essential that you have an experienced legal team on your side during your entire criminal case.
-The Columbus health care fraud attorneys at Joslyn Law Firm are ready to represent you throughout every stage of your criminal case and help you pursue the best result available in your circumstances.
-Please give us a call today at 614-444-1900 or contact us online to learn more about how we could assist you with defending against your criminal health care fraud charge.
+These are just two of our many achievements.
+The Columbus health care fraud attorneys near you at Joslyn Law Firm are ready to represent you throughout every stage of your criminal case and help you pursue the best result available in your circumstances.
+Please give us a call today at (614) 444-1900 or contact us online to learn more about how we could assist you with defending against your criminal health care fraud charge.

-What is Health Care Fraud in Columbus?
+What Is Health Care Fraud in Columbus, OH?

 - Violated the Stark Law – The Stark Law is also sometimes called the Self-Referral Law.
 This federal statute prevents doctors (as well as individuals who are immediate family members of a doctor) from sending one or more of their patients, via referral, to a health care service, in cases where the doctor has an investment interest – or an ownership interest – in that entity.
 The same holds true if the doctor and the entity have some sort of compensation arrangement in place.

-- Violated the Anti-Kickback Statute – Under federal law, healthcare providers are strictly prohibited from obtaining some sort of financial kickback, stipend, or fee, in exchange for a patient referral.
-This law applies not only to doctors, but also to business owners and marketing representatives.
+- Violated the Anti-Kickback Statute – Under federal law, health care providers are strictly prohibited from obtaining some sort of financial kickback, stipend, or fee, in exchange for a patient referral.
+This law applies not only to doctors but also to business owners and marketing representatives.

 - Engaged in Prescription Fraud – When a doctor and/or a health care practice issues an unusually high number of narcotic prescriptions (i.e., running a “pill mill”), the federal government can begin to investigate the doctor and his or her medical practice for insurance fraud.

-- Engaged in Billing Fraud – The federal government is especially vigilant when it comes to investigating billing practices that involve “upcoding” – or utilizing a code that is billed higher than the code for the service that was actually performed.
+- Engaged in Billing Fraud – The federal government is especially vigilant when it comes to investigating billing practices that involve “upcoding” – or utilizing a code that is billed higher than the code for the service that was performed.
 The government also regularly investigates practices that bill for ghost patients – or patients who do not actually exist – as well as instances of phantom billing (or billing for one or more services that were not actually provided).
 The government also investigates instances in which a medical provider or practice bills for medical services or equipment that were not actually necessary to provide the patient with medical treatment.